-If you are pregnant, or if you are trying to fall pregnant, a good diet is a top priority.
-Good nutrition can have a big impact on your own health and the health of your unborn baby.
+If you’re pregnant, or trying to fall pregnant, following a healthy diet is a top priority.
+Good nutrition can have a big impact on your own health, and the health of your unborn baby.

 Calorie Requirements During Pregnancy

-The energy required during pregnancy varies considerably from person to person.
-This reflects wide differences in the body’s energy needs and the amount of exercise performed.
-For most women, the extra calories required are not huge – only some 100 to 300 calories per day.
+The energy (calories) you require during pregnancy varies considerably from person to person.
+This reflects wide differences in the energy needs and exercise frequency between individuals.
+For most women, the additional calories required when pregnant aren’t huge – only around 100 to 300 extra calories per day.

-In women who substantially reduce their exercise, the need for extra calories may be minimal.
-Even towards the end of the pregnancy, the average woman only needs around 2400 calories daily are needed by the average woman (where 2100 calories daily are the average for non-pregnant woman).
+In women who substantially reduce their exercise when pregnant, their need to consume extra calories may be minimal.
+Even towards the end of the pregnancy, the average woman only needs around 2400 calories daily (compared to the average of 2100 calories daily for non-pregnant woman).

-While few extra calories are required during pregnancy, there is a greater demand for extra nutrients.
-It is important to choose nutrient-dense foods, and to avoid high fat, and calorie-dense foods such as biscuits, confectionery and soft drinks.
+While few extra calories are required during pregnancy, the body does require significantly more nutrients.
+It’s important to choose nutrient-dense foods, and avoid high fat, and calorie-dense foods such as biscuits, confectionery and soft drinks throughout pregnancy.

 Vitamin/mineral supplementation, particularly of iron, folic acid and zinc is usually prescribed as a safeguard to ensure you’re getting adequate nutrients during pregnancy.

 |Average Calorie Needs|